ishmandoo/extinction-gd/.ipynb_checkpoints/README-checkpoint.md

 To Do
 =====

-- sort out inheritance / copy from GravityBody for star, planet, ships.
-"Make unique" for sprites, collision shapes if inheriting

-- When a GravityBody B enters a GravityBody A, check if B is_massive.
-If so, add it to A's list of exceptions.
-Likewise remove it when it exits.
-    - need to separate flyby area and check-flyby area for bodies that are both massive and can-flyby
 - Create a Ship type as a gravitybody with targeting, in_range area, sight area
 - Create Ship Powers that Ships own
 - Create Planets with surfaces and edges to populate